 The act directs the nurse-physician advisory task force for Colorado health care to make recommendations on:

 - Alignment of health-care licensing with federal statutory minimums;

 - Identification of unnecessary regulatory burdens or barriers;

 - Regulatory reforms that support health-care licensees to work at their full scope of practice; and

 - Feasibility of temporary candidate licenses for students nearing the completion of an accredited health-care program.

-The bill makes the following changes and additions to the school nurse grant program:
+The act makes the following changes and additions to the school nurse grant program:

 - Repeals the requirement of a 5-year grant cycle;